 This oatmeal mask will help to treat blemishes and moisturize any areas of dry skin.
 The mask is also great for sensitive skin as it contains all-natural ingredients and has a mild pH level!

 In summary, oatmeal has a wide range of nutritious health benefits making it a food that can be enjoyed from those with diabetes and high blood cholesterol levels, to those who are gluten-free!
 Oatmeal is also incredibly versatile and can be customized with an array of toppings to suit the tastes of adults and children alike.
+Everyone in the family can eat oatmeal!

-It contains the essential amino acids, nutrients, and vitamins needed to regulate your blood sugar levels, rejuvenate your cells, and provide a long-lasting boost of energy without the sugar crash.
+It contains the essential amino acids, nutrients, and vitamins needed to regulate your blood flow and sugar levels, rejuvenate your cells, and provide a long-lasting boost of energy without the sugar crash.
 When not eating it, oatmeal is also great as part of your skincare routine.

 An oatmeal or oat-based face mask can help to soothe damaged, dry or irritated skin by being a natural exfoliant and moisturizer.
 It will gently remove any dead skin cells and dirt trapped within the surface of your skin, and transfer soothing anti-inflammatories without disturbing your skin's natural pH balance.